15 IMPORTANT VARANASI GHATS

 Strolling through its corridors you will find porches bedecked with old images of deities and saints.

-There is no shortage of awe gasping sights here and may be that is why one of the greatest Sanskrit Scholar also found his home here.
+There is no shortage of awe-gasping sights here and maybe that is why one of the greatest Sanskrit scholars also found his home here.

 During the month of March and April, the Ghat is flooded with pilgrims willing to visit the Yogini Temple.
 So, if you happen to visit Varanasi during that time, do give this place a visit.